 The Gold Coast Desalination Plant, located at Tugun, uses reverse osmosis to produce drinking water for the Gold Coast, Logan and Brisbane.
-The plant’s intake and outlet structures are located approximately 1.5 kilometres out to sea and have become artificial reefs, which are home to a variety of local sea creatures.
+The plant’s intake and outlet structures are located out to sea and have become artificial reefs, which are home to a variety of small plants and sea animals.

 - 1 megalitre (ML) of water = 1,000,000 litres (L) of water

 The desalination process separates dissolved salts and other minerals from seawater to produce drinking water.

 It uses an advanced technology called reverse osmosis to remove the salt.
 The water produced is called permeate and is similar to distilled water.
 Permeate is then re-mineralised so it can be blended with other treated water or directly distributed to homes, businesses and industries in the region.

 Unlike the majority of drinking water produced in South East Queensland, desalination does not rely on rainfall and is a critical, climate resilient water source during drought and flood.

 Read About the Gold Coast Desalination Plant fact sheet for more information or watch our virtual tour of the plant.